-We can apply for an emergency child protection order which allows us to remove the child from their home and gives us parental responsibility for them.
-Courts will only make these orders if they’re satisfied that the child is likely to suffer significant harm and that they’ll be in danger unless they’re removed to a place of safety.
+We can apply for an emergency child protection order which allows us to remove the child from their home.
+This also gives us parental responsibility for them.
+Courts will only make these orders if they’re satisfied that the child is likely to suffer significant harm.
+This may be where they’ll be in danger unless they’re removed to a place of safety.

 A child protection order lasts for eight days, although it’s possible to extend it for a further seven days.